awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition.md

 1. Expand the **Container size** section to enter the amount \(in GB\) of memory to present to the container and the number of CPU units the Amazon ECS container agent will reserve for the container\.

-   If your container attempts to exceed the memory specified, the container is killed\.
-The total amount of memory reserved for all containers within a task must be lower than the task **Memory** value, if one is specified\.
+   For each container, choose **Add**, and then complete the following steps:

+   1. For **Container**, choose the container\.

+   1. For **CPU**, enter the number of CPU units the Amazon ECS container agent reserves for the container\.

       The total amount of CPU reserved for all containers within a task must be lower than the task\-level **CPU** value\.

       You can multiply the specified value by 1024 to determine the number of CPU units that are available per Amazon EC2 instance type\.
 For example, the value for a t3 nano instance is 2048\.
 For more information, see [Amazon EC2 Instances](http://aws.amazon.com/ec2/instance-types/) \.

+   1. For **Memory**, enter the amount of memory, in GB to present to the container\.

+      If your container attempts to exceed the memory specified, the container is killed\.
+The total amount of memory reserved for all containers within a task must be lower than the task **Memory** value, if one is specified\.

+   1. For **GPU**, enter the number of GPU units for the container instance\.
+An Amazon EC2 instance with GPU support has 1 GPU unit for every GPU\.
+For more information, see [Working with GPUs on Amazon ECS](ecs-gpu.md)\.

 1. \(Optional\) Expand the **Task roles, network mode** section to specify the following: